Properties

 In the illustration above, the break line thickness is 0.50mm and the color is blue

-For drawings of sheet metal flat patterns, specify the default line thickness, of all bend lines and the colors for up bend lines and down bend lines.
+For drawings of sheet metal flat patterns, specify the default line thickness of all bend lines and the colors for up bend lines and down bend lines.

 In the illustration above, all bend lines have a value of 0.50mm and the up bend lines have a red color specified

-- Created in drawing - Specify defaults for construction geometry you create in the drawing:
+- Specify defaults for construction geometry you create in the drawing:

-- Virtual sharps - Specify the visual treatment for all virtual sharps as Centermark or Edge extension, shown below, respectively:
+- Specify the visual treatment for all virtual sharps as Centermark or Edge extension, shown below, respectively:

 - Part Studio sketches - Specify defaults for the geometry brought in as a Part Studio sketch.

-The illustration above shows the selections made in the dialog for construction geometry; the image to the right shows the virtual sharps are purple and edge extensions
+The illustration above shows the selections made in the dialog for construction geometry; the image to the right shows the virtual sharps are purple and edge extensions are green.

 To access the Formats menu, click the sixth icon at the top of the Drawing properties panel.
 This menu enables / disables selection of objects in a drawing's border frame, border zone, and title block.
 The default for a new drawing is Locked; you are not able to immediately select objects in the title block, border, or border zones.